 China makes money on global warming.

-Not only are they exempt from all the rules of uh greenhouse gas emissions, but they are participating, China being the number two emitter of greenhouse gases right after the United States, and they will surpass us.
+Not only are they exempt from all the rules of greenhouse gas emissions, but they are participating, China being the number two emitter of greenhouse gases right after the United States, and they will surpass us.

 They sell pollution credits.

-Now understand how this works.
+Now, understand how this works.

-If you did sign Kyoto, Western European countries, for example, and you do want to do something, you know, build a plant, produce a widget, uh produce jobs, do something that's going to have the unintended effect of um emitting some greenhouse gas,
+If you did sign Kyoto, Western European countries, for example, and you do want to do something, you know, build a plant, produce a widget, produce jobs,

-companies can comply with the standards by bankrolling emission cutting projects in the developing world by going out, for instance, uh Siemens can go out from West Germany, and they can find a plant in China, and they can dismantle the plant.
+By going out, for instance, Siemens can go out from West Germany and they can find a plant in China and they can dismantle the plant.

-They can take it offline, buy it, take it offline, say we reduced greenhouse gas emissions by that amount, and therefore we're allowed to have our new plant expansion and build what we build back in Germany.
+They can take it offline, buy it, take it offline, say, we reduced greenhouse gas emissions by that amount, and therefore we're allowed to have our new plant expansion and build what we build back in Germany.

 Carbon credits, it's called.